Case Studies

 Six people read a book about reinventing organizations — and then convinced a 60-year-old company to tear up its hierarchy.

-• Almost all company decisions proposed, debated, and documented in one place
+• All decisions proposed, debated, documented

-• Decision-making tools aligned with self-organization flowcharts
+• Tools aligned with self-organization

-• Every employee with a voice regardless of seniority
+• Every employee voice heard equally

 Case study: Ian Martin Group